Chainflow/solana-mission-control/docs/dashboard-desc.md

        Displays validator's epoch height

     Epoch Difference:
-       Difference between validator's and network's epoch
+       Difference between validator's and network's epoch height

      Validator status:
-        Shows validator's status whether the validator is voting or jailed
+        Shows validator's status whether the validator is voting or jailed, If the validator is voting then it displayed as **VOTING** or else displayed as **JAILED**

 - **Validator Performance**